 Click [Save and Close].

-If you later need to edit the template, chose it on the “Event template” tab of the [Voyage template] section, then double-click it.
+If you later need to edit the template, choose it on the “Event template” tab of the [Voyage templates] section, then double-click it.
 If you only want to change or remove the events for the current voyage log, edit or remove directly in the events list.

 Once you have created an event template, it will be available when adding events.